 I know of some regular supermarkets that sell a small selection of necessary ingredients - hoisin sauce, rice vinegar, shiitake mushrooms,...
 I wanted to broaden my horizons and see what other delights the Asian stores may have.

-Asian food stores are few and far between here in the south of this island of Tenerife, but I have always loved the experience of putting it as a priority on my day to push the boundaries, almost crippling myself trying to discover where I can find somewhere with an exact ingredient rather than lazily rely on an alternative.
+Asian food stores are few and far between here in the South of this island in Tenerife, but I have always loved the experience of putting it as a priority on my day to push the boundaries, almost crippling myself trying to discover where I can find somewhere with an exact ingredient rather than lazily rely on an alternative.
 And of course, at the end of the day seeing the results on a plate with minimum fuss, maximum pleasure.

 Thankfully I did find what I was looking for.
 Asian cooks' paradise is the best way I can describe it.
 Flowering chives, katsuo bushi, bean curd, pak choi,... poetic names almost.
 Oh, and the noodles - wheaty ones, rice ones, bucking ones. wrapping ones,... to name but a few.
 It gave me some inspiration in trying my hand at homemade noodles at a later date.
 Ok, the ones I had seen here are in the dried noodle format but I have to start Asian style cooking somewhere, right?